Mongolian Revolution of 1990: December 1989

+The first public demonstrations took place on 6 December 1989 in Erdenet, the second-largest city of the MPR.
+During the demonstration, protestors submitted demands for the withdrawal of Soviet troops from Erdenet, the full nationalization of Erdenet Mining Corporation (jointly owned by the governments of the MPR and the USSR), and the resignation of the Politburo of the MPRP's Central Committee to local party structures.

+The next day, on 7 December, similar demonstrations by teachers and students took place in Ard Ayush square at Khovd, the provincial capital of Khovd Province.
+The demonstrators handed over demands for the resignation of the Politburo and the government to the local governing body, which were to be delivered to Ulaanbaatar, the capital.
-On the morning of 10 December 1989, the first open pro-democracy public demonstration occurred in front of the Youth Cultural Center in Ulaanbaatar where the creation of the Mongolian Democratic Union (MDU) was announced.

-The protesters demanded a multi-party system, free elections with universal suffrage, the replacement of a centrally planned economy with a market economy, private property, re-organization of the government, and protection of human rights, particularly freedom of religion.
+On the morning of 10 December 1989, on International Human Rights Day, the first open pro-democracy public demonstration occurred in front of the Youth Cultural Center in Ulaanbaatar, where the creation of the Mongolian Democratic Union (MDU) was announced with Sanjaasürengiin Zorig as general organizer.
+During the demonstration, around 300 protestors submitted 13-point demands to the government.
+The demands included a multi-party system, free elections with universal suffrage, the replacement of a centrally planned economy with a market economy, private property, re-organization of the government, and protection of human rights, particularly freedom of religion.
 The protesters injected a nationalist element into the protests by using traditional Mongolian script—which most Mongolians could not read—as a symbolic repudiation of the political system that had imposed the Mongolian Cyrillic alphabet.